chivi3d/hasskit/notify_hasskit.md

         body: "Turned On"
 ```
 ![alt text](https://github.com/tuanha2000vn/hasskit/blob/master/graphic%20template/Notification/node_red.png "Notification Node Red")

-And this is the sample using Node-Red
+And this is the sample using Node-Red (Thank side on Discord channel)